Baker rifle: History and design

-After the Baker entered service, more modifications were made to the rifle and several different variations were produced.
+After the Baker entered service, more modifications were made to the rifle and several variations were produced.
 A lighter and shorter carbine version for the cavalry was introduced, and a number of volunteer associations procured their own models, including the Duke of Cumberland's Corps of Sharpshooters, which ordered models with a 33-inch barrel, in August 1803.
 A second pattern of Baker Rifle was fitted with a "Newland" lock that had a flat-faced ring neck cock.
 In 1806, a third pattern was produced that included a "pistol grip" style trigger guard and a smaller patch box with a plain rounded front.
 The lock plate was smaller, flat, and had a steeped-down tail, a raised semi-waterproof pan, a flat ring neck cock, and a sliding safety bolt.
 With the introduction of a new pattern Short Land Pattern Flintlock Musket ('Brown Bess') in 1810, with its flat lock and ring-necked cock, the Baker's lock followed suit for what became the fourth pattern.
 It also featured a "slit stock"—the stock had a slot cut in its underpart just over a quarter-inch wide.
 This was done after Ezekiel Baker had seen reports of the ramrod jamming in the stock after the build-up of residue in the ramrod channel, and when the wood warped after getting wet.

-The rifle is referred to almost exclusively as the "Baker Rifle", but it was produced by a variety of manufacturers and sub-contractors from 1800 to 1837.
+The rifle is referred to almost exclusively as the "Baker Rifle", but it was produced by other manufacturers and sub-contractors from 1800 to 1837.
 Most of the rifles produced between 1800 and 1815 were not made by Ezekiel Baker, but under the Tower of London system, and he sub-contracted the manufacture of parts of the rifle to over 20 British gunsmiths.
 It was reported that many rifles sent to the British Army inspectors were not complete, to the extent of even having no barrel, since the rifle was sent on to another contractor for finishing.
-Ezekiel Baker's production during the period 1805–1815 was 712 rifles, not even enough to be in the "top ten".
+Ezekiel Baker's production during the period 1805–1815 was 712 rifles.

 The Board of Ordnance, both of its own volition and at the behest of Infantry Staff Officers, ordered production modifications during the rifle's service life.
 Variations included a carbine with a safety catch and swivel-mounted ramrod, the 1801 pattern West India Rifle (a simplified version lacking a patch box), the 1809 pattern, which was .75 (musket) caliber, and the 1800/15, which was modified from existing stocks to use a socket bayonet.
 The most common field modification was the bent stock: riflemen in the field found that the stock was not bent sufficiently at the wrist to allow accurate firing, so stocks were bent by steaming.
 As this technique produces temporary results (lasting approximately five years), no examples found today exhibit this bend.